spcfox/verilog-model/README.md

 $ pack run verilog-model
 ```

-The program supports several options, you can see them is you call `--help` option.
+The program supports several options, which you can view by using the `--help` option.